 The certification exam is offered three (3) times a year.
-Exam sittings are scheduled in January, May and September at exam centres across Canada.
+Exam sittings are scheduled in January, May and September.

 If you are a student member with CAMRT, you already have a user account set up for you.
 Retrieve your CAMRT ID and password before applying online.